-Hope Coming On is inspired by the comparison of historical and contemporary social struggles, by the forced waves of migrants that have crossed and continue to cross the seas, at the mercy of the waters that carry them.
+Hope Coming On by Lanfranco Aceti was inspired by the comparison of historical and contemporary social struggles, by the forced waves of slaves and migrants that have crossed and continue to cross the seas, at the mercy of the waters and financial exploitation that carry them.

-This curated performance that mixes dance, music and visual art is centered around the painting by Joseph Mallord William Turner titled The Slave Ship (Slavers Throwing Overboard the Dead and Dying, Typhoon Coming On) 1840.
-Hope Coming On acts both as a monumentalizing and memorializing of histories, past and present, in an attempt to understand the journey of mankind which still today displays episode of inhumane indifference towards others and unexpected hidden story characterized by a humane willingness to rescue people by reaching out even in to stormy seas .
+This curated performance by Lanfranco Aceti that mixes dance, music and visual art is centered around the painting by Joseph Mallord William Turner titled The Slave Ship (Slavers Throwing Overboard the Dead and Dying, Typhoon Coming On) 1840.
+Hope Coming On acts both as a monumentalizing and memorializing of histories, past and present, in an attempt to understand the journey of mankind which still today displays episode of inhumane indifference towards others and unexpected hidden story characterized by a humane willingness to rescue people by reaching out even in to stormy seas.

 The stormy seas become at once the symbolic representation of the finite moment of an immense tragedy while simultaneously the opportunity to imagine a semblance of future hope realized whenever the waters will be still again.
 It is the allegorical merging of the original and violent storm event with recent historical, political and personal upheavals that makes it possible to hear those who have had their voices silenced and drowned.